pyRiemann/pyRiemann/doc/api.rst

 API reference
 =============

-pyRiemann provides three levels of API: **Modules** with scikit-learn compatible estimators and transformers, **Geometry Functions** implementing low-level Riemannian geometry operations on SPD/HPD matrices, and **Utility Functions** for visualization and miscellaneous helpers.
+pyRiemann provides a three-part API:
+**Modules** with scikit-learn compatible estimators and transformers, **Geometry Functions** implementing low-level Riemannian geometry operations on SPD/HPD matrices, and
+**Utility Functions** for visualization and miscellaneous helpers.

 .. raw:: html